MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/using-xbox-live/troubleshooting/how-to-set-up-fiddler-for-debugging.md

 ms.localizationpriority: medium
 ---

-# Troubleshooting Xbox Live using Fiddler
+# Using Fiddler to inspect web service calls

 Fiddler is a web debugging proxy which logs all HTTP and HTTPS traffic between your device and the Internet.
-You will use it to log and inspect traffic to and from the Xbox Live services and relying party web services, to understand and debug web service calls.
+Use Fiddler to log and inspect traffic to and from the Xbox Live services and relying party web services, to understand and debug web service calls.

 ## For Windows UWP PC apps